 Rev Dr Richard Conrad OP

-Lector, Fellow, Director of the Aquinas Institute
+Lector, Fellow, Member of the Aquinas Institute

 Fr Richard holds a license in dogmatic theology from the Angelicum in Rome.
 He teaches dogmatic and sacramental theology in the Studium, and occasionally at the Maryvale Institute, Birmingham, where for 10 years he directed an MA in Catholic Theology.
 He is also external examiner for the BA in Fundamental Catholic Theology taken by students of St Mary’s College, Oscott, and an examiner for the BTh and MTh degrees of the University of Oxford.